HL7/fhir-subscription-backport-ig/input/pagecontent/notifications.md

 ##### Query Standardization

+Another use case builds on the [`id-only`](payloads.html#id-only) payload type described on the [Payloads](payloads.html) page.
+With `id-only`, the server anticipates which resources the client will want, resolves them to specific resource references, and includes those references in the notification; the client then simply dereferences each item rather than having to search for the data itself.
+Mapping this onto the referral example above, the referring facility is the server/publisher and the servicing facility is the client/subscriber - so it is the referring facility that decides, ahead of time, what the servicing facility will need.

-Another use case for a 'notified pull' mechanism is a continuation of the `id-only` return data in which the subscriber dereferences the notified resource by issuing a query against the publisher.
-The shape of that query depends on whether a standardized query exists for the data being retrieved.
+Notified Pull extends this idea from individual resource references to whole queries: instead of (or in addition to) pre-resolving each specific resource, the notification carries a query that the servicing facility runs against the publisher to retrieve the data when it is needed.
+Whether the servicing facility can act on such a notification depends on whether a standardized query exists for the data being retrieved.

-Where a standardized query is defined, for example by a use-case-specific or realm-specific implementation guide such as US Core (for USCDI), MedMij, or another domain guide, the referring facility can construct that query from publicly available query definitions and a `notified pull` can be performed without prior coordination between the parties beyond their normal conformance to that guide.
+Where a standardized query is defined, for example by a use-case-specific or realm-specific implementation guide such as US Core (for USCDI), MedMij, or another domain guide, the client (servicing facility) can recognize and run the query from publicly available query definitions.
+In these cases a Notified Pull can be performed without the need to express any queries inline.

-Where no standardized query exists, the publisher's query for the relevant data may be vendor-, deployment-, or trading-partner-specific.
-In that case, it is generally unreasonable to expect the referring facility to construct the necessary queries unless there is direct pre-coordination between the parties regarding which queries to use.
-The 'notified pull' pattern can still be used by carrying the specific query (and a coded description of it) in the notification itself, as described in [Adding Queries to Notifications](#adding-queries-to-notifications) below.
+Where no standardized query exists, relevant queries may be vendor-, deployment-, or trading-partner-specific, and the servicing facility generally cannot derive them on its own without direct pre-coordination about which queries to use.
+The Notified Pull pattern can still apply in this situation: the notification carries the specific queries and/or coded information about them, so the client (servicing facility) can execute it directly instead of having to construct it.
+See [Adding Queries to Topics and Notifications](#adding-queries-to-topics-and-notifications) below.

 This guide takes no position on whether standardized or unstandardized queries will be more common for a given use case in any particular jurisdiction; that determination is left to realm- or use-case-specific implementation guides, which can indicate which approach is preferred for their scope.